Sainthood Reps: Headswell (2011–present)

 Sherman confirmed to Indie Vision Music in an October 2011 video interview that he and Montesanto had written "five songs that we know are on record two", as well as an EP that they were "debating about putting out" which would showcase the band's original post-rock instrumental style.
 In the spring of 2012, Sainthood Reps joined La Dispute's Wildlife Tour and released a music video for "Monoculture", the title track from their debut album.
 The band released their second full length, Headswell, on October 22, 2013 via No Sleep Records.

 After several years of inactivity, the band returned to the stage in 2018, opening for Pianos Become the Teeth and joining Long Island's Wild Fest alongside Latterman, Latex Generation, and Mikey Erg.
 In March 2019, the band released a new single, "Burning Sheep", via BrooklynVegan, marking their first new music in six years.
 In November, Sainthood Reps and Incendiary supported Bayside at a tour date in Long Island.

 In March 2020, Derrick Sherman announced a new solo project entitled Grist Mill, with a debut EP that saw him reteaming with producer Mike Sapone.
 October 2021 saw the band perform at Amityville Music Hall to commemorate "ten years of the critically panned record Monoculture".

+Dull Bliss (2025–present)

+Their third album, Dull Bliss, will be released on September 26, 2025 through Smartpunk Records.